How to Implement Web Scraping in R

 Description

-As we can see, the product description is inside the node p, which is situated inside div having class name substring ‘product-details__short-description.’
-We can collect the text inside it as follows.
+As you can see, the product description is inside the node p, which is inside div having class name substring ‘product-details__short-description.’
+You can collect the text inside it as follows:

 Stock

-Since stock is directly present inside the node p, whose class contains the string ‘in-stock’ we can use the following code to collect data from it
+Since stock is directly present inside the node p, whose class contains the string ‘in-stock’ you can use the following code to collect data from it.

 Price